awwea/daofinance/README.md

 The adoption of DAOs in banking and financial institutions will profoundly impact the way these organizations are managed.
 DAOs can help rebuild customer trust in banks, especially in an increasingly digital age where customer expectations have changed.
 Applying DAO governance models in banks may just be what the industry needs to bridge the gap between fintech and established financial institutions.

-#### Global DAO banking network
+#### Network of DAOs (DIE)
 Imagining a DAO-based global banking network may seem far-fetched at the moment, but not impossible.

 If blockchain technology is widely adopted within the financial industry, it is not hard to imagine a future in which banks are run as DAOs.
 In such a scenario, bank management would be decentralized, with power vested in the hands of the network's members.

 Furthermore, the adoption of DAOs will likely result in a more equitable distribution of power within banks and financial institutions.
 It could lead to a more democratic form of governance, one that can better meet the needs of all stakeholders, including customers, employees and shareholders.

-A global banking DAO would also mean transparency across the board, lower fees and increased public access to financial services.
+A global banking would also mean transparency across the board, lower fees and increased public access to financial services.
 Until then, what remains to be seen is how quickly these organizations will embrace this new model of governance.

 Just imagine a 'DAOs INTER EXCHANGE' (DIE) as SWIFT, the Society for Worldwide Interbank Financial Telecommunications (SWIFT).
 This system powers most international money and security transfers.
 SWIFT is a vast messaging network used by financial institutions to quickly, accurately, and securely send and receive information, such as money transfer instructions.